Brad-Behrens/Supply-Chain-DApp/README.md

-# Supply chain & data auditing
+# Supply Chain DApp

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
-The user story is similar to any commonly used supply chain process.
-A Seller can add items to the inventory system stored in the blockchain.
-A Buyer can purchase such items from the inventory system.
-Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.
+## Description
+This repository contains the source code for an Ethereum Supply Chain DApp which aims to demonstrate how a traditional supply chain can be conducted on the blockchain to track and verify the items journey from producer to consumer.
+The scenario presented here is a coffee supply chain.

+### Actors & Actions

+* Farmer - Harvests, processes, packs and lists coffee beans for sale.
+* Distributor - Purchases coffee beans from farmer and ships coffee bean to retailer.
+* Retailer - Receives coffee beans from distributor.
+* Consumer - Buys coffee beans from retailer.

+The coffee supply chain is outlined in the projects UML diagrams presented below.

+## UML Diagrams

+## DApp User Interface

 The DApp User Interface when running should look like...